Slovenská záručná a rozvojová banka

 Slovenská záručná a rozvojová banka (Slovak Guarantee and Development Bank) is a specialised banking institution in Slovakia founded by the central body of state administration – the Ministry of Finance of the Slovak Republic.
 The bank has become the first bank in Eastern Europe to focus on the support of small and medium-sized enterprises.
-It started its activities on September 1991.
+It started its activities in September 1991.
 Currently, the bank has 9 regional branches.